GStreamer/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

 - Please do not send pull requests to our github mirror.
 They will be closed automatically.

-- Please do not attach patches to issues.
+- Please do not attach patches to issues, except in the special case of a fix for a security issue.

 - Please prepare any merge request against a current git checkout of the GStreamer monorepo (gstreamer module), against the tip of the `main` branch.